Beverly Crusher: Family

 After marrying Jack, Beverly returned to the academy while he left for the USS Stargazer.
 A year later, she gave birth to a son named Wesley Crusher.
 Jack died on an away mission when Wesley was five years old.
 Captain Jean-Luc Picard, who was commanding the Stargazer at the time, took home the body of Jack.
 She never fully recovered from his death.
 Dr. Crusher and Captain Picard were also acquaintances while the character's husband was alive, as Picard and Jack Crusher were very good friends.
 At the beginning of the series, Picard and Dr. Crusher have not seen or heard from each other since Jack's death.
 "Encounter at Farpoint" is the first time Picard and Dr. Crusher's son Wesley truly meet face to face.
 Later in her life she realizes Picard has fallen in love with her.

 As time goes by, both Crusher and Picard try to conceal their feelings from each other.
 Their relationship advances in "Attached", when the two are linked telepathically and their romantic feelings are revealed.
 At the end of this episode, Beverly tells Jean-Luc, "Perhaps we should be afraid", implying that she's not ready to take that step forward in their relationship.

-However, only a handful of episodes later in "Sub Rosa", it is revealed that neither Beverly or Jean-Luc has been able to let go of those feelings and they are back to where they started, trying to pretend the feelings don't exist and that they have no problem being "just friends" with one another.
+However, only a handful of episodes later in "Sub Rosa", it is revealed that neither Beverly nor Jean-Luc has been able to let go of those feelings and they are back to where they started, trying to pretend the feelings don't exist and that they have no problem being "just friends" with one another.

 In the series finale "All Good Things...", it is revealed that in an alternate future, Dr. Crusher and Captain Picard had been married and then divorced—still evidently having feelings for each other after so many years.
 Little information is given about the circumstances of their marriage or separation.
-In the present the two share a kiss; however, that timeline is destroyed when Picard changes the past, meaning they never kiss nor marry.
+In the present the two share a kiss; however, that particular timeline is erased when Picard changes the past.

 In the four Next Generation movies, the flirtation between Dr. Crusher and Captain Picard remains, though it is not as obvious as previous episodes and most certainly not part of the substantial movie plots.
 The most noteworthy moment between the two happens in one of the deleted scenes of the last Next Generation movie, Star Trek: Nemesis.